 A few hours walking around was enough to discover how this town is small only in physical terms.
 There are a lot of factors contributing to the star status of Los Olivos.

-Everything started during the 1880’s when a young, rich man bought several acres close to the Alamo Pintado Creek.
+Everything started during the 1880s when a young, rich man bought several acres close to the Alamo Pintado Creek.
 He planted five thousand olive trees and called the property Rancho De Los Olivos.
 The state of California was booming during those years (people moved to the state during the Gold Rush) and the Pacific Coast Railway extended the train lines to the area.
 The town was later called Los Olivos (The Olive Trees) because of the nearby ranch.

-Various celebrities including Steven Segal, David Hasselhoff and Bo Derek, call or have called this area home.
+Various celebrities including Steven Segal, David Hasselhoff, and Bo Derek, call or have called this area home.
 The ranches of President Regan and Michael Jackson were located in the vicinity.

 All this indicates the allure of town (and of the surrounding rolling hills) with the rich and famous.

-Wine is at the Center of Everything
+Wine, Wine, WIne – It is the Center of Everything

 Los Olivos is in the middle of wine country and the town takes its surroundings very serious.
 It is not necessary to get out of town to get a taste of the valley’s most famous product.

 Nobody seems to know how many wine tasting rooms are in town (this number doesn’t include the nearby wineries).
-Some number them at two dozens and others at more than thirty.
+Some number them at two dozen and others at more than thirty.
 But, who really cares about the exact number?
 The important thing is that there is something for every taste.
 Plus, you can spend days in town with the excuse of wanting to visit yet another tasting room.

-Tastings are, in general, $10 per person.
+Tastings are, in general, $15 per person.
 Check local visitor’s center for discounts (ex.
 2 for 1).

 Beautiful Things to Buy and Admire